 - Using tongs, add apple slices to grill pan and grill each side until you get nice grill marks (takes just about 1-1 minutes per side).
 Remove apple slices and set aside on a plate.
+Turn off the stove.

-- Heat oven to 400 degrees.
+- Preheat oven to 400°F degrees.